Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

 The Dark Souls of Collectathons is Tony Hawk Pro Skater, a game that understands that *isn't about collecting tapes*, but exploring cool maps while doing neat tricks.
 The Tool facilitates the Goal.

 Hollow Knight coming out was almost a relief.
-It wears it's Souls influences on it's sleeve, but it had a long time to *understand* it's influences and come up with ways to achieve it's own goals under it's own terms.
+It wears its souls influences on its sleeve, but it had a long time to *understand* its influences and come up with ways to achieve its own goals under its own terms.
 Even my own [initial response to Hollow Knight](../i-played-some-games-in-2018) came with a lot negativity, due to internalized assumptions about metroidvanias. *Oh I'm not getting lost because the map is bad, I'm getting lost because that's the goal*.
-It knew how to use it's tools to achieve it's goals.
+It knew how to use its tools to achieve its goals.
 We no longer needed Dark Souls to be a metroidvania.
 We could point at Hollow Knight and go *"You know, like that"*.

 ...
 Of course now people think you make a Metroidvania by making your game look *like this*.
 Like Dark Souls, Game Design is about ever repeating, inescapable cycles.